 Our policy research is intended to educate the public on the K-12 educational landscape and opportunities for improvement.
-Specifically, it addresses issues relating to the shortage of seats in quality high-performing schools, the Catholic school closure crisis, the tuition crisis in Jewish day schools, and the hidden costs imposed on state and local districts from private school closures, among others.
+Specifically, it addresses issues relating to the expanding educational opportunity, the shortage of seats in quality high-performing schools, and the private school closure crisis, among others.

 Research papers and briefings published to date include:

 - This analysis summarizes the key aspects of state education savings accounts laws, including the total amount of the programs, funds expended, number of participants, annual public ESA funding, enrollment caps, eligible expenses, income limits for recipients, and requirements for eligibility, prior public school enrollment, and students assessment.

 - This summary identifies and compares the key aspects of state scholarship tax credit laws, including the year each law was adopted, whether the tax credits are available to individuals and/or businesses, share of individual donations eligible for tax credits, maximum tax credits available to donors, total annual program amounts, household income limits for scholarship recipients, limits on the value of individual scholarship awards, the number of scholarship recipients benefitting from the programs, and total funds expended.

 - New York has experienced a dramatic 75 percent decline in Catholic school enrollment since 1970, creating a Catholic school closure crisis that continues today.